Funders Census Initiative Briefing Series: Census 2020 Messaging Testing Results – Part 3

 Please come with your questions, as the majority of the hour will be reserved for a robust discussion.
 The third webinar in the series will feature John Yang of Asian Americans Advancing Justice and will be moderated by Karen Narasaki, who is serving as a consultant to the Bauman Foundation.

-Log in to the Funding Partner Portal to register for this event.
+Log in to the Funding Partner Portal to access archived webinars.

 - Subject Areas: Public Policy and Advocacy Strategies